daniel-sunyou-li/TTTT_TMVA_DNN/README.md

 <u>*Resubmit* Mode</u>: Run with the `-r` flag.

-In resubmit mode, the script scans the specified folders for jobs which failed to compute a ROC-Integral value.
+In resubmit mode, the script scans the specified folders for jobs which failed to compute a ROC-Integral value, as well as jobs which have not yet been started.
 These jobs can be listed by running `python folders.py -v [folders...]`, which displays the names of failed jobs as well as the total number.
 Once resubmitted, the new output from the jobs will be stored in their existing folder.

+*Caution*: because unstarted jobs are included in the resubmit list, resubmit mode should not be run before Condor has a chance to process all of the submitted jobs.
+To resubmit only *failed* jobs, use the `--ignore-unstarted` flag.

 Example Usage:
 To resubmit failed jobs in the `condor_log_17.Jun.2020` folder using 2017 data and a correlation percentage of 70, the syntax is: `python submit.py -r -y 2017 -c 70 condor_log_17.Jun.2020`.